 The probability that, assuming a fault-free receiver, a user will be able to determine position with specified accuracy and is able to monitor the integrity of the determined position over the (short) time interval applicable for a particular operation within a limited part of the coverage area.

 For example, if a GNSS station is functioning correctly when a vessel is about to make its approach into a port, the continuity factor is the probability that the GNSS service will not be interrupted in the time it takes the vessel to reach its berth.
-As for GNSS systems, IALA has proposed that the time interval for continuity calculations be based on a 15 minute time frame in accordance with IMO A.1046(27) for WWRNS.
+As for GNSS systems, IALA has proposed that the time interval for continuity calculations be based on a 15-minute time frame in accordance with IMO A.1046(27) for WWRNS.

 Redundancy